 Crochet Ornaments Make Fun Holiday Gifts

-For most crocheters, every day is “Make a Gift Day” this time of year, but today there’s an unofficial holiday actually dedicated to handmade gifts.
+For most crocheters, every day is “Make a Gift Day” this time of year, but on Dec.
+3 there’s an unofficial holiday actually dedicated to handmade gifts.
 I’m finishing up some crochet ornaments that I’ve been working on.
 It’s a super easy, super rewarding project, so I wanted to share the process in case you want to make some ornaments today too!

 These crochet ornaments are destined to be St. Nicholas Day presents for my mom.
 We always exchange small gifts, candy, and fruit on “St. Nick’s Day,” a carryover from my mom’s Dutch heritage.
 It’s also a great time to give ornaments, as they will have plenty of display time before Christmas itself.
 My mom has a really epic, eclectic collection of Christmas ornaments, including a lot of heirlooms and handmade ornaments.
 I can’t wait to see how these crochet ornaments fit into the mix!